Arrive in Lima at any time, there are no planned activities so check into our hotel and enjoy the city.

-	Titicaca is the largest lake in the world above 2000m, and the views from both Amantaní and Taquile Islands are stunning.
-On our way to Taquile Island we pass the floating islands of the Uros people.
+Our first stop on Lake Titicaca is at the floating islands of the Uros people.
 The Uros began their unusual floating existence centuries ago in an effort to isolate themselves from the Colla and Inca tribes.
-Sadly, the Uros language has died out, and today they speak Aymara due to intermarriage with Aymara-speakers.
+Sadly, the Uros language has died out, and today the islanders speak Aymara due to intermarriage with Aymara-speaking clans.
 Today about 300 families live on the islands, however their numbers are slowly declining.

 The Totora reeds that grow in the shallows of the lake are used for making everything from the islands themselves to the model boats that the islanders sell.
 The islands are made up of layers upon layers of reeds; as the layers closest to the water start to rot, they are replaced with fresh reeds on top.
 The reeds are also used to build their boats, which if constructed well will last up to 6 months.

-The people of Taquile Island's unique culture, style of dress and lifestyle make for a memorable visit.
+The people of Taquile Island’s unique culture, style of dress and lifestyle make for a memorable visit.
 The men of the community do all the knitting, as this is strictly a male domain, while the women do the spinning.
 High quality, locally knitted goods are available for purchase at various cooperatives on the island.
-Despite the short distance that separates the two islands, Amantaní is quite distinct.
+Despite the short distance that separates the two islands, nearby Amantaní Island is quite distinct.
 Its soil is a rich terra cotta red, due to the high iron deposits, and the colour contrasts brightly with the deep azure blue of the lake and sky and the greenery of the local crops.
-For the night we split into smaller groups and billet into family homes to experience their style of living first-hand.

 Explore the city’s many fine museums or its historic ecclesiastical structures, such as the Iglesia de San Francisco, whose architectural details reflect the indigenous and mestizo heritage of modern Bolivia.
 The city is also renowned for its many markets, including the Mercado de Hechicería (Witches’ Market), where Paceños and visitors may purchase potions and incantations made from all sorts of herbs, seeds, and secret ingredients to remedy any number of illnesses (real or imagined) and protect from evil spirits.
 With streets lined with market stalls and vendors, the pace on the street and the vibrant atmosphere is an incredible experience.
 There is also a thriving black market and a Carnaval market, where locals purchase carnival costumes.
 You’ll also find a wealth of shops selling all sorts of handicrafts, mainly alpaca wool products, silver jewellery, woven textiles and leather goods.